tonethar/IGME-330-Spring-2021/weekly/week-06A-notes.md

 - What you do here is to create a "public property" that is actually going to call a setter method (where you could do data validation)
 - You also need to create a "backing property", the convention is that it is the same name as the property but begins with an underscore
-- You have probably seen this echnique before in your C# classes
+- You have probably seen this technique before in your C# classes
-- BTW - this technique also works on object literals, not just classes
+- BTW - this also works on object literals, not just classes

 **setter-getter-tester.html**